selay/handyapi-card-bin-list/README.md

 Although this works well in most cases, the automatically selected result may not always be the one you expect — particularly if you are processing cards from customers in multiple countries.

 If you only have a 6-digit BIN and know the expected country, you can optionally specify the **preferred country** using its two-letter country code.
-This overrides our automatic country preference and gives matching BIN ranges from your specified country higher precedence.
+This overrides our sort by relevancy and gives matching BIN ranges from your specified country higher precedence.

 For example, a standard lookup: